COT Bonds Charts: Speculator Changes led by SOFR 3M & 5-Year Bonds

 Here are the latest charts and statistics for the Commitment of Traders (COT) data published by the Commodities Futures Trading Commission (CFTC).

-Weekly Speculator Changes led by Palladium & Steel
+Weekly Speculator Changes led by S&P500 & MSCI EAFE

-The markets with declines in speculator bets for the week were Gold (-17,551 contracts), Copper (-8,716 contracts) and with Silver (-5,924 contracts) also seeing lower bets on the week.
+The markets with the declines in speculator bets this week were the VIX (-11,968 contracts) and with the Nikkei 225 (-139 contracts) also seeing lower bets on the week.

 Legend: Weekly Speculators Change | Speculators Current Net Position | Speculators Strength Score compared to last 3-Years (0-100 range)

-COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Platinum (100 percent) and Steel (96 percent) lead the metals markets this week.
-Gold (86 percent) and Palladium (84 percent) come in as the next highest in the weekly strength scores.
+COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that the Nasdaq-Mini (94 percent) and the Russell-Mini (81 percent) lead the stock markets this week.
+The DowJones-Mini (78 percent) comes in as the next highest in the weekly strength scores.

 Strength Statistics: